 Filing bankruptcy alone will not affect a debtor’s tax refund; however, if a debtor owes back state or federal taxes, depending on the time period for which the taxes are owed, the IRS can seize or take the tax refund.
 Likewise, if a debtor owes child support arrears (past due child support), the appropriate state agency can seize or take the debtor’s tax refund.

 Filing bankruptcy is something that should be discussed with your spouse.
 In fact, at The Sellers Law Firm, we encourage both parties to come in for the initial consultation so that we can answer questions and address the concerns of everyone involved.
 If you and your spouse have joint debts and just one of you files, the other spouse may be held responsible for some of the debts.
-The best thing to do is sit down with your attorney and let them advise you whether it is best to file separately or possibly have both parties file a joint bankruptcy.
+The best thing to do is sit down with our Montgomery, Selma, and Central Alabama bankruptcy lawyers and let them advise you whether it is best to file separately or possibly have both parties file a joint bankruptcy.